Opinion | We can make the Supreme Court less partisan if we choose

 If the latter sounds good to you, there are ways to do it, even if you don’t like this Democratic proposal.
 They aren’t even that complicated.

 Let’s remind ourselves of what brought us to this moment.
-Though Democratic presidential candidates have won the popular vote in seven of the last eight elections — a run of electoral success unprecedented in U.S. history — there is now a 6 to 3 supermajority of highly activist conservative justices on the Supreme Court.
+Though Democratic presidential candidates have won the popular vote in seven of the last eight elections — a run of electoral success unprecedented in U.S. history — there is now a 6-3 supermajority of highly activist conservative justices on the Supreme Court.

 That supermajority exists in part because of coincidences of timing, but mostly because of decisions made by the GOP.
 In 2016, then-Majority Leader Mitch McConnell — with the support of every single GOP senator and the entire Republican Party — decided to change the size of the Supreme Court from nine justices to eight by simply refusing to allow Barack Obama’s nomination of Merrick Garland to proceed.